slausmeister/AutoHDR/readme.md

 **Random Cropping and Resize**

-By randomly cropping a patch out of the original picture we hopefully create a different context for the objects included.
-This means that we try to leave out uninteresting or even disturbing elements on the edge of the picture and focus on the main content in the center.
+Randomly cropping a patch frome the original picture aims to create a different context for the objects included.
+We hope to to exclude uninteresting or even distracting elements on the image edges and focus on the main content in the center.
 Of course this is based on the assumption that we do not loose any crucial information by cropping.
-As before the structure and colors of the main content stay untouched.
+As before, the structure and colors of the main content remain untouched.

 ```python
 imgs = [original_img]